ASTUTELY · SERVICES · 07

 Target quick wins

 Low-competition, high-intent keywords first.
-Early rankings build authority and confidence — and prove the model before scaling.
+Early rankings build authority and confidence, and prove the model before scaling.

 04

-Compound & scale
+Compound and scale

 Common